marwahikram693-dotcom/event-genie--ai/README.md

 # Event Genie AI 🎉

 ## a.
 What it does & Problem it solves
-**Problem:** Planning events in Pakistan is stressful.
+**Problem:** Planning events in US is stressful.
 People forget tasks, go over budget, and waste hours on Google for ideas.
-**Solution:** Event Genie AI is an AI-powered app that creates a complete event plan, budget in PKR, and task checklist in 30 seconds.
+**Solution:** Event Genie AI is an AI-powered app that creates a complete event plan, budget in dollars, and task checklist in 30 seconds.
 **For whom:** Students, families, and small event planners.

 ## b.
 Live Deployed URL